 We are still working out how the Patreon would work –one idea is to give supporters advanced access to new articles.

 Where we talk about products, be that books, movies or spare parts we will use an affiliate link to earn a small commission when you click through and buy something.
-We currently have affiliate arrangements in place with Amazon, Evans Cycles, Wiggle and Waterstones.
+We currently have affiliate arrangements in place with Amazon, Chain Reaction Cycles, Wiggle, Tredz and Waterstones.

 We also use a number of services that give us kickbacks or small tokens of appreciation if we refer people.
 It would help us greatly if, by chance you were interested in one of these services, you followed these links and signed up: